 - Processing claim price option – both your processing and fresh production are valued at the processing claim price.

-When you apply or renew each year, you choose one coverage level.
+When you apply or renew each year, you choose one coverage level from several available options.
 It determines your guaranteed production.

 Coverage for insured perils begins in the fall and ends when harvest is complete or the coverage period date is reached, whichever comes first.

 Coverage dates vary by area, depending on when you crop was planted, the available crop heat units and other specific geographical characteristics.
-Please refer to the strawberry coverage Production Insurance document to verify the geographical area for your farm.
+For more information, see the Eligibility page.
 If you are unsure of your coverage period date, contact Agricorp.

 Guaranteed production is determined by multiplying your FAY by your selected coverage level.
 This number is used to calculate your guaranteed value.